mujtabaaslam/compiler/README.md

 A simple compiler which a software system that translates programs from one form to another.

 **CLI**
 cli takes an amount of arguments and prints them out in order, one in each line.
 It also supports two command flags:
 -length -- prints out the lengths of the arguments instead of the arguments themselves.
 -help -- prints out a usage message for cli.
---help -- prints out a usage message for cli
+--help -- prints out a usage message for cli.
-.

 **Setup Instructions**
 CLI uses the core library for OCaml.
 The ocamlc compiler is used to build this program.